Business Compliance10 min read30 April 2026

 1. Assuming the Company Secretary Handles Everything

-Many SME founders delegate compliance to their company secretary and never follow up.
-While a good company secretary will handle filings proactively, the legal responsibility sits with the directors.
-If the filing is missed, ACRA holds the directors accountable, not the company secretary.
+Many founders delegate and never check.
+The legal responsibility sits with the directors.
+If the filing is missed, ACRA comes after you, not your company secretary.

 2. Confusing Financial Year End with Calendar Year

-Your company's FYE is not necessarily 31 December.
-It is whatever date you specified when incorporating the company.
-Some companies have FYEs in March, June, or September.
+Your FYE is whatever date you chose during incorporation.
+It could be March, June, September — not necessarily December.
 Your filing deadline is calculated from your FYE, not the calendar year.

 4. Missing the AGM-Linked Deadline

-Fix: File the annual return immediately after the AGM, or before the AGM if possible.
-Do not wait until the 7-month deadline.
+What to do: File immediately after the AGM.
+Do not wait for the 7-month deadline.

 ACRA Annual Return Filing Checklist for 2026